 No trip to Okoboji is complete without doing some shopping!
 The stores will be all decked out with fall housewares, clothing and accessories!
-Be sure to check out Elements right in the center of it all in Arnolds Park.
+Be sure to check out Boathouse Apparel and Elements right in the center of it all in Arnolds Park.
 Early in the fall a few stores in the Emporium will be open and will probably be running really good sales.
-Next head north on Highway 71 stopping at Lace in Okoboji, Mary’s in Spirit Lake, and the Great Lakes Mall where you will you will find The Look, Wild Child, Fashion Formula, and Interiors.
+Next head north on Highway 71 stopping at Mary’s in Spirit Lake and the Great Lakes Mall where you will you will find The Look, Wild Child, Fashion Formula, Spirit Lake Silver and Gold, and Interiors.
 Continue your shopping adventure downtown Spirit Lake on Hill Avenue.
 If you are more into antique shopping there is no shortage of antique stores in Okoboji.
 Be sure to check out Antiques Etc., Spirit Lake Antique Mall, and Timeless Consignments.
 No trip to Okoboji is complete without stopping at The Three Sons in downtown Milford for official University of Okoboji gear.

 Okoboji has no shortage of amazing places to eat all season long .
 The special thing about fall is that patio dining is most enjoyable!
 Great sunsets can be enjoyed while dinning at the Dry Dock, Water's Edge, The Gardens, The Ritz or the Okoboji Store.
-For a great sunset from the top of the Emporium, in a classy environment, check out the Hi-Point.
 Celebrating a special occasion?
 Be sure to make your reservation for Yesterday's and don't skip the Key Lime Pie, no matter how full you are!
 If you are here on a Tuesday you will want to try all you can eat pasta night at Minerva's or Kazarelli's.
 For casual dinning while watching your favorite college or pro team play try Tweeter's, The Okoboji Store, The Hutt, The Gardens ,The Ritz, Captain's Getaway or Nautical.

 Whether you are looking for amazing coffee, craft beer, local wine or a tickle your tastebuds cocktail or island drink you can find it all in Okoboji this Fall!
 With so many wonderful patios you can spend all afternoon relaxing and enjoying cooler temperatures and fall breezes.
 You will love the view, breeze and outdoor drinks at The Barefoot Bar, Pirate Jack's, The Ritz, Okoboji Store, The Gardens, and the Dry Dock.
 Start your morning with great coffee, smoothie or pastry at Rabab's conveniently located on the bike trail, Deli on the Ave in Spirit Lake, or The Coffee Shop in Milford.
 Be sure to stop at West O and Okoboji Brewing Company, come in the afternoon and you may be able to get a brewery tour.
 Hoping to catch your favorite college or pro team head to Tweeter's, The Okoboji Store, The Gardens, Nautical, The Hutt, Miles Inn, The Barn at Okoboji or Captain's Getaway rooftop bar.